6 Day Inn Tour

 DAY 4: We’ll finish our ride on the Trail of the Coeur d’Alenes by biking to its end in the town of Mullan near the Montana border.
 We’ll loop back home by way of the historic mining town of Wallace for lunch.
 Wallace has long been known as the “Silver Capital of the World.”
 All of its downtown buildings are registered in the National Register of Historic Places.
 Be sure to make a visit to the fascinating Oasis Bordello Museum before heading out of town.
 38 miles.

 DAY 5: A short morning shuttle takes us to our last bike path of the tour, but undoubtedly the most beautiful.
 The unpaved Hiawatha Rail Trail follows the former tracks of what was once known as the most scenic stretch of railroad in the country.
 It winds through nine tunnels and over seven trestles.
-You’ll have the choice of biking it in both directions, or taking the shuttle back to the start.
 Back at our resort, we’ll enjoy our last dinner together.
-15 or 30 miles.
+15 miles.

 DAY 6: After breakfast, we’ll shuttle back to the tour start in Spokane and say our good-byes.
 You can expect to be at the airport or train station by 10:30am to make your trip back home.
 0 miles.